Steve Wilkos: The Steve Wilkos Show

 In January 2007, NBC Universal Television officially announced that Wilkos would host a talk show of his own based at NBC Tower in Chicago.
 The self-titled program premiered on September 10, 2007, and received high ratings.
-Steve is known for his abrasive approach to solving disputes on his self-titled show, tackling many different issues like child abuse, molestation, and cheating partners.
+Wilkos is known for his abrasive approach to solving disputes.

-Wilkos expressed disapproval with the first season of the talk show, as he reflected: "All I did was yell at everybody and throw people off the stage.
-There was no level of emotion -- just hardcore yelling."
-Wilkos said this was how he was produced by his original executive producer, but that his wife encouraged him to be himself and go with his "gut."

 Like other tabloid talk shows, The Steve Wilkos Show aired primarily on affiliates of Fox, MyNetworkTV and The CW.
 Only scattered ABC, CBS and NBC affiliates in smaller markets aired it to fill their timeslot.
 The CW Plus has aired The Steve Wilkos Show since 2007, airing weekdays between 8am-10am.

 Personal life

-Wilkos was previously married to Rosae Wilkos and Hannah Wilkos.
-Both marriages ended in divorce.

-He married his third wife Rachelle Consiglio, the executive producer for Jerry Springer as well as his own show, in 2000.
+He married Rachelle Consiglio, the executive producer for Jerry Springer as well as his own show, in 2000.
 They have two children.
 They lived in Park Ridge, Illinois until moving to Darien, Connecticut in 2009 when The Steve Wilkos Show moved production to nearby Stamford.
-In 2015, Wilkos sold his Park Ridge home for $750,000.
 Wilkos also owns a summer house in Camp Lake, Wisconsin.

-Wilkos identifies as a Republican.
-In an interview after the 2016 election, Wilkos described candidates Clinton and Trump as "so flawed" and said that they were both "poor" candidates, but said he was "glad" that Trump won.

 Car wreck

 On January 21, 2018, Wilkos was involved in a rollover crash near his home and was charged with drunk driving.
-He has asked a judge for an alternative punishment which would result in charges being dismissed upon completion of an education and treatment program.
+He asked a judge for an alternative punishment which would result in charges being dismissed upon completion of an education and treatment program.